See why thousands of patients choose our centers as their preferred destination for ongoing care, including Elaprase Infusion treatments.

 If patients experience an allergic reaction during or after Elaprase treatment, they should notify their healthcare provider.

-How To Prepare for an Elaprase Infusion
+Preparing for Your Elaprase Infusion

-How to Get a Referral for Elaprase IV Infusions
+How to Get a Referral for Elaprase

-- Patient information should include:
+Patient information should include:

 - Name